Jerry-Haoyu/Algorithmic_Engineering_Homeworks/README.md

 - LLM Agent
 - And More

-The class is taught by *Elfarouk Harb*, advised by *Chandra Chekuri*, both from the TCS.
+The class is taught by Professsor *Elfarouk Harb*, advised by Professor *Chandra Chekuri*, both from the TCS @ UIUC.